Anurag212017/LinuxServer_configuration/README.md

 - While logged in as `grader`, create `/var/www/catalog/` directory.
 - Change to that directory and clone the catalog project:<br>
-`sudo git clone https://github.com/boisalai/udacity-catalog-app.git catalog`.
+`sudo git clone "url of your github repository"`.
 - From the `/var/www` directory, change the ownership of the `catalog` directory to `grader` using: `sudo chown -R grader:grader catalog/`.
-- Change to the `/var/www/catalog/catalog` directory.
+- Change to the `/var/www/catalog/Item-catlog` directory.
 - Rename the `application.py` file to `__init__.py` using: `mv application.py __init__.py`.

 - In `__init__.py`, replace: